Justin Turner Player Props: Red Sox vs. Athletics

-On Monday, Justin Turner (.465 on-base percentage in past 10 games, 103 points above season-long percentage) and the Boston Red Sox play the Oakland Athletics, whose starting pitcher will be Paul Blackburn.
+On Tuesday, Justin Turner (.595 slugging percentage in past 10 games, including one home run) and the Boston Red Sox play the Oakland Athletics, whose starting pitcher will be Luis Medina.
 First pitch is at 9:40 PM ET.

-In his previous game he had a one-hit performance (1-for-3) against the Cubs.
+He had a one-hit performance in his previous game (1-for-4) against the Athletics.

 Justin Turner Game Info & Props vs. the Athletics